livewire/livewire/docs/1_blow_my_mind.md

 ```

 ## Mind blown?
 If you followed along, you'll see, Livewire is an interesting blend of paradaigms and syntax you're used to in both the frontend and the backend in the same tool.
 If you're happy with what you see and want to get started, read on.
 If you want to know how this wizardry is possible, check out "how does livewire work?".
-If you it didn't click and you're confused, maybe try building a sample app and toying with it to see if the use cases become clear.
+If it didn't click and you're confused, maybe try building a sample app and toying with it to see if the use cases become clear.